-I'll tell you something about renting, you get the opportunity to live in a multitude of different neighbourhoods in a multitude of different eras of dwellings - a pseudo try before you buy.
-As you know, we were renovicted from the place we moved into just seven months into our lease, (a long term rental my ass).
-We were turned down for about six or seven places we applied to rent - who the hell knows why and besides I don't really care.
-We finally got accepted into one - we moved all our stuff over on the 31st and within 30 minutes of stepping foot in the place - in the daylight - I gave our notice to get the hell out.
+I'll tell you something about renting.
+You get the opportunity to live in many different neighbourhoods in a multitude of different eras of dwellings - a pseudo try before you buy.
+As you know, we were renovicted from the place we moved into just seven months into our lease (a long term rental, my ass).
+We were turned down for about six or seven places we applied to rent - who the hell knows why and besides, I don't really care.
+We finally got accepted into one - we moved all our stuff over on the 31st, and within 30 minutes of stepping foot in the place - in the daylight - I gave our notice to get the hell out.
 Our total stay was thirteen hellish nights.
 What a pen of filth.
 Viewings only after 6pm!
 After 6pm because it's dark and you can't see the filth.
-Anyway, this dump of a building was built in 2009, I hadn't lived in anything newer than 1965 since I was nineteen and living at home with my parents.
+Anyway, this dump of a building was built in 2009; I hadn't lived in anything newer than 1965 since I was nineteen and living at home with my parents.
 I don't think I'll ever live in anything 'new' again.
 Speaking of such, how can people line up to buy condos that aren't even built yet?
 They've never even sniffed out the place.
-By sniffing out I mean exactly that - smelling it.
-An educated nose knows the smell of particle board and cheap flooring.
+By sniffing out, I mean exactly that - smelling it.
+An educated nose knows the smell of particleboard and cheap flooring.
 An educated nose knows the smell of cheap.
-How do people put their trust in some developer they don't even know?
+How do people put their trust in some developers they don't even know?
 Developers are business people.
 What do businesses care about in the 21st Century?
 The bottom line.
 What's the number one rule in business?
 Buy low, sell high.
 So, to all those people I saw lined up on 41st and Cambie today to buy an unbuilt condo on a major traffic artery - all the best to you and yours.

 - Can you get to the bedrooms without passing through the major group area?